-CI Balanced Income Asset Allocation ETF (CBIN) - Common Units
+CI Conservative Asset Allocation ETF (CCNV) - Common Units

 What if I change my mind?

-Under securities law in some provinces and territories, you have the right to cancel your purchase within 48 hours after you receive confirmation of the purchase.
+For more information Under securities law in some provinces and territories, you have the right to Contact CI Global Asset Management or your representative for a copy of the cancel your purchase within 48 hours after you receive confirmation of the ETF's prospectus and other disclosure documents.
+These documents and the ETF purchase.
+Facts make up the ETF's legal documents.
 In some provinces and territories, you also have the right to cancel a purchase, or in some jurisdictions, claim damages, if the prospectus, ETF Facts or financial statements contain a misrepresentation.
 You must act within the time limit set by the securities law in your province or territory.
 For more information, see the securities law of your province or territory or ask a lawyer.

-For more information

-Contact CI Global Asset Management or your representative for a copy of the ETF's prospectus and other disclosure documents.
-These documents and the ETF Facts make up the ETF's legal documents.

-CI Global Asset Management

-15 York Street, Second Floor Toronto, Ontario, Canada M5J 0A3 Toll Free 1-800-792-9355 Email: service@ci.com www.ci.com

-CI Global Asset Management is a registered business name of CI Investments Inc.
+Cl Global Asset Management 15 York Street, Second Floor Toronto, Ontario, Canada M5J 0A3 Cl Global Asset Management is a registe Toll Free 1-800-792-9355 Email: service@ci.com www.ci.com ered business name of CI Investments Inc.